Behaviour Policy

 Keeping Children safe in Education – DfE statutory guidance

-Use of Reasonable Force, Advice for headteachers, staff and governing bodies.
-July 2013
+Use of Reasonable Force in Schools (2026)- Advice for Head Teachers, staff and governing bodies

 School Record Keeping